devhawala/dodo/readme.md

 Other XNS programs in BSD 4.3 were not tested so far.

 - [Darkstar](https://github.com/livingcomputermuseum/Darkstar) (8010 emulator version 1.0.0.1 by Josh Dersch / Living Computer Museum)
-Tested under Windows-7, configuration: NetHub with NetHubGateway and Dodo server, Darkstar running the Viewpoint 2.0 disk.
+Tested under Windows-10, configuration: NetHub with NetHubGateway and Dodo server, Darkstar running Viewpoint 2.0.6 or Star OS 5.0.
+The network speed is comparable with real 8010's for workstations and servers (i.e. slow as in the 80's) (Darkstar running in average at ~130% speed according to the status line).
+For reliable network connections, the option `ether.useDarkstarWorkaround` should be set to `true` (see above) and the (internal low-level) option `spp.sendingTimeGap` (milliseconds between packets of the same SPP connection) should be set to a value between 50 to 75 for throttling Dodo's transmission rate, depending on Darkstars emulation speed.
 Setting time from network at 0937 does not work for unknown reasons, so setting Dodo's `authSkipTimestampChecks` configuration parameter to `true` is required for authentication with CHS/Auth and accessing the XNS network.
-Besides this, using file and print services with Darkstar/Viewpoint-2.0 work as for GlobalView, however at about the network speed (i.e. slow) as in the 80's with real 8010's for workstations and servers (Darkstar running in average at ~130% speed according to the status line)
+Besides this, using file and print services with Darkstar works for viewpoint 2.0.6, however Star OS seems to be more picky about XNS protocols, so only printing to a Dodo print service currently works with Star OS, but accessing file services fails.
+Remark: Darkstar version 1.1.0.0 seems to have a broken network support, as ethernet packets are sent over the network but received packets are not relayed to the emulator (the necessary line appears to have been removed accidentally along with some logging line cleanups during commit "Small tweaks, updated readme").
+Darkstar version 1.0.0.1 has a working network interface, so this version should be used if networking is intended.

 ### Bibliography